argoproj/argo-workflows/docs/upgrading.md

 When returning a map or array in an expression, you would get a Golang representation.
 This now returns plain JSON.

+### `ARGO_TEMPLATE` removed from main container

+The environment variable `ARGO_TEMPLATE` which is an internal implementation detail is no longer available inside the `main` container of your workflow pods.
+This is documented here as we are aware that some users of Argo Workflows use this.

 ## Upgrading to v3.5